learningequality/kolibri-docs/docs/tutorials/rpi.rst

 This guide provides a step-by-step setup of Kolibri but does not try to explain basic concepts for your Raspberry Pi.
 If you are new to the system, you are encouraged to read the official `Getting Started <https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started>`__ guide for basic knowledge about setting up your device.

-This guide installs Kolibri as the very final step.
-But please read and complete all the prior steps!
+We install Kolibri as one of the very final step.
+But please read and complete the prior steps.

 Setting up the SD card
 ----------------------